AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

 To implement the multi-channel function, refer to the following steps.

-1. Define an `RtcConnection` object.
+1. In your Agora project, define an `RtcConnection` object in the file used to manage the multi-channel function.

    ```java
    private RtcConnection rtcConnection2 = new RtcConnection();